 Holiday Baking.

 I am not much of a holiday baker.
-Well, of course I bake for Thanksgiving and Christmas, but I don’t get into the frenzy I that delights others.
+Well, of course I bake for Thanksgiving and Christmas, but I don’t get into the frenzy that delights others.
 Magazines and newspapers are filled with newfangled versions we “need” to try this year.
 Not for me.
 I want traditional recipes like my mother made.
 With one exception…

 Mom never made Linzer Cookies.
 When I was 14, I visited Austria and fell in love with Linzertorte and, by extension, with Linzer Cookies.
 I’ve been working on my Linzer Cookie recipe for a while now.
 While there are many variant recipes out there, what makes mine special is the spice mixture I created for the dough.